Sleep & bedroom design

 Here are the key bedroom design tips to ensure you create the perfect sleeping environment for your guests - (1) a comfortable and supportive bed, (2) comfortable pillows, sheets and bedding, (3) a quiet room, (4) a dark room, (5) a cool room, (6) a hygienic and clean room, free of allergens.

-First, get a large, comfortable and supportive bed - Replace your bed regularly, every 3 to 5 years, to ensure it does not become too soft and unsupportive of your guest's body and spine; or too unhygienic due to spillage and stains and the natural prevalence of bed bugs and dust mites that can cause allergies and health problems.
+First, get a large, comfortable and supportive bed - Replace your bed regularly, every 3 to 5 years, to ensure it does not become too soft and unsupportive of your guest's body and spine; or too unhygienic due to spillage and stains and the natural prevalence of dust mites that can cause allergies and health problems.

 Also, choose a large bed to reduce partner disturbance too.
 Don't forget to add a sofa bed or specify zip and link beds or to include a divan base with hidden underbeds to provide extra flexibility and to maximise room occupancy.